 - Smug Super: Alin spent his entire life acting like a hero from a storybook, and then he got incredible powers to back up that belief.
 It doesn't take him long to get a swelled head, dismissing other Travelers as weaklings trying their best and always assuming he has the right to do anything.
 It takes him a while to get a clearer view of the world.

 - The Stoic: King Zakareth is almost supernaturally calm at all times; when Leah reports on how she screwed up her mission and tried to recover, he spends the entire conversation completely stone-faced, and Leah has no idea whether he approves or disapproves of any of it.
+This may be because in the past he has used a weapon that drains emotion when using it.
 When he names her his Successor, he smiles once or twice and even apologizes.
 Leah is so shocked she wonders if he's been replaced with an imposter.

 - Summon Magic: The primary magic system of the world.
 "Travelers" can open Gates to strange worlds called "Territories," filled with powerful elemental monsters and forces.
 The rules are slightly different for every Territory, but every Traveler can summon a small army at nearly any time.
 Valinhall is the main exception, as they summon powers into themselves rather than through a Gate.

 - Super Speed: If a Valinhall Traveler makes a pact with the Nye, they are granted part of their essence, which slows the world while still allowing the Traveler to move normally.
-Kai is the only experienced Valinhall Traveler known to not have Nye essence, as he refused to make a pact.
+Kai is one of the only surviving Valinhall Travelers known to not have Nye essence, as he refused to make a pact.

 - Super Strength: If a Valinhall Traveler defeats the skeleton Benson and all his animated knights, they gain "Benson's steel," an incredible and long-lasting boost to strength.
 This is often the first power a Valinhall Traveler receives, and seemingly the one that they all share.
 You need steel to even wield Valinhall's famous swords in combat.